What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 Controls:

-• No alcohol during experiment or two days before the start, although, typically drinking is fine in moderation
+• No alcohol during or two days before the start

-• 8-9 hours of sleep tracked using the Pillow app (see sleep data in Appendix III)
+• 8-9 hours of sleep tracked using the Pillow app (sleep data in Appendix III)

 • Morning workouts between 8:30 and 9:30 AM

-• No food or supplements between wake and work out
+• No food or supplements before the workout

 • Run in place (30 seconds)